Hills of Hate (1926 film)

-Hills of Hate is a 1926 Australian silent film directed by Raymond Longford, based on the debut novel by E. V. Timms, who also did the screenplay.
+Hills of Hate is a 1926 Australian silent film directed by Raymond Longford, based on the debut novel of a similar name by E. V. Timms, who also wrote the screenplay.
 It is considered a lost film.

 Synopsis

 A feud exists between two outback families, the Blakes and the Ridgeways, caused by Sam Ridgeway having married a woman Jim Blake was in love with.
 The feud goes on for over thirty years.

 Blake's eldest son, also called Jim (Gordon Collingridge) returns from being away for ten years and falls in love with Ridgeway's daughter Ellen (Dorothy Gordon).
 Matters are complicated by Sam Ridgeway's villainous overseer, Cummins (Big Bill Wilson).